TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/internal-looping.md

   rewrite_to: tyk://ZGVmYXVsdC9iYXNpYy1hdXRoLWludGVybmFs/basic/$2
 ```

 Here we can see that the `rewrite_to` field has been generated with the value `tyk://ZGVmYXVsdC9iYXNpYy1hdXRoLWludGVybmFs/proxy/$1` where `ZGVmYXVsdC9iYXNpYy1hdXRoLWludGVybmFs` represents the API ID for the `proxy-api` API resource in the `default` namespace.
 Notice also that path `basic/$2` is appended to the base URL `tyk://ZGVmYXVsdC9iYXNpYy1hdXRoLWludGVybmFs` and contains the context variable `$2`.
-This will be substituted with the remainder of the request path
+This will be substituted with the remainder of the request path.

 ### Proxy to Internal APIs {#proxy-to-internal-apis}

 <!-- Question: Is there any example of target_internal field in use? -->

 The proxy object’s `target_internal` field references other API resources.
 This field shares the same properties as those described for `rewrite_to_internal`, ensuring consistent configuration.

+---

 ## Example